 Listening to Survivors

-Our reporting platform gives survivors the opportunity to anonymously and confidentially tell their story.
+Our reporting platform gives survivors the opportunity to record their story.
 It may provide some survivors with closure and comfort.
 Reporting should be an empowering process kept in the hands of those directly affected.
 This reporting platform and associated materials have been developed in cooperation with survivors.
 The platform has purposely been set up so that survivors should only provide the details that they are comfortable with.
 If one does not wish to share specific details, then those questions can be left unanswered or blank.
-The ability to share and report in is your hands.
+The ability to share and report is in your hands.

 “Reporting should be an empowering process kept in the hands of those directly affected”